ErikBohle/Pyabetes/README.md

 ## Results

-The logistic regression model achieved an accuracy of [insert accuracy here] on the test set, demonstrating its effectiveness in predicting diabetes based on the given diagnostic measurements.
+The logistic regression model achieved an accuracy of 68% on the test set, demonstrating its effectiveness in predicting diabetes based on the given diagnostic measurements.